Gai Mattiolo

 Gaetano "Gai" Mattiolo (born 23 December 1968) is an Italian fashion designer.

 Biography

-Born in Rome, an autodidact, after graduating from the liceo scientifico Mattiolo opened his fashion house in 1987 and the same year he had his breakout presenting his first ready-to-wear collection at the MODIT event in Milan.
+Mattiolo was born and raised in Rome.
+After graduating from the liceo scientifico, with funding from his parents, Mattiolo opened his fashion house in 1987 and presented his first ready-to-wear collection at the MODIT event in Milan.

-His style is characterised by bright colours and attention to detail, especially buttons, often made of jewellery, which have become his trademark.
-He was often referred to as a "new Versace" or a Versace heir.
+His style is characterized by bright colours and attention to detail, especially buttons, often made of gold or gems, which have become his trademark.
+He was often referred to as a "new Versace".
 He dressed many celebrities, including Queen Sofia of Spain, Lauren Bacall, Susan Sarandon, Halle Berry, Cher, Ivana Trump, Mariah Carey, Ursula Andress, Sharon Stone and Raffaella Carrà.

-In December 2008 he was put under house arrest on charges of fraudolent bankruptcy, being later acquitted.
+In 2000, he designed four chasubles for Pope John Paul II.

+Over the years, his business included the limited edition Gai Mattiolo Royale line, Schoking Gai for larger sizes, Gai Mattiolo Couture Textiles, and footwear, accessories and perfume lines.
+His artistic collaborator was his partner, Attilio Vaccari.
+Gai Mattiolo Couture was produced by the Mariella Burani Fashion Group, and jeans by the Emilian Group.
+In 2003, Mattiolo's company, which is managed by his sister Giada, reacquired all licenses but, in 2004, production of men's shoes was licensed to Rodolfo Zengarini and scarves to the Achille Pinto company.

+Mattiolo did not present new collections in 2006 and 2007 and began to close stores.
+By 2008, he was seeking financing.
+In December 2008, after allegedly transferring £1.8m to a bank account in Luxembourg, he was charged with fraudulent bankruptcy and embezzlement, as were his former lawyer and six other company directors and administrators.
+In 2015, all parties were acquitted of all charges.

+In 2011, Mattiolo launched Gai Mattiolo Wedding.
+His most recent collection was released in 2020.